1998–99 in English football: FA Cup

 Manchester United beat Newcastle United 2–0 to secure their third double triumph in six seasons and completed the second part of their treble.

 League Cup

 Tottenham Hotspur, under the management of George Graham, won the League Cup by defeating Leicester City in the final.
-On the way they knocked out Manchester United, stopping Scotman Alex Ferguson emulating his fellow countrymen Celtic's quadruple success of 1967.
+On the way they knocked out Manchester United, stopping Scotsman Alex Ferguson emulating his fellow countrymen Celtic's quadruple success of 1967.

 Individual awards and records

 Tottenham's French midfielder David Ginola was voted PFA Players' Player of the Year and FWA Footballer of the Year after helping his club win the League Cup.

 19-year-old Arsenal and France striker Nicolas Anelka was voted PFA Young Player of the Year.

 David Seaman became the most successful goalkeeper in English league history after conceding just 17 league goals in a season with Arsenal.

 Successful managers

 Alex Ferguson was knighted after guiding Manchester United to the treble of the Premiership title, FA Cup and European Cup.

-George Graham gave Tottenham their first successful season for almost a decade by guiding them to League Cup glory.
+George Graham gave Tottenham Hotspur their first successful season for almost a decade by guiding them to League Cup glory.

-Peter Reid took Sunderland into the Premiership as Division One champions on 105 points.
+Peter Reid took Sunderland into the Premiership as Division One champions with 105 points.

 Harry Redknapp guided West Ham United to fifth place in the Premiership to secure their first European qualification for nearly 20 years.

 Paul Jewell ended Bradford City's 77-year wait for a return to the top division.

 Graham Taylor took Watford into the Premiership as they won the Division One playoffs and secured their second successive promotion.

 Kevin Keegan finished his spell as Fulham manager by guiding them to the Division Two title with 101 points, before quitting to concentrate on his role as England manager.

 Ray Graydon pulled off a major surprise in his first season as Walsall manager by gaining promotion to Division One.

 Steve Cotterill, 35, guided Cheltenham Town into the Football League as Conference champions.

 Brian Laws took Scunthorpe United out of the league's basement division for the first time in more than a decade after they won the Division Three playoffs.